tskit-dev/tskit/docs/stats.md

    there are k sample sets, we compute the statistic from these sample sets and drop the last dimension.

+4. If, after dropping these dimensions, the dimension is 0, we return a numpy scalar (instead of an array of dimension 0).

 Rules 2 and 3 can be summarised by "the dimensions of the input determines the dimensions of the output".
 Note that dropping these dimensions is **optional**: it is always possible to keep the full dimensions of the